Actions¶

 /**

-* Overrides Behavior.
+* Overrides an object's behavior.

 * https://www.inflectra.com/support/knowledgebase/kb354.aspx